datagouv/fr-format/CONTRIBUTING.md

 ## How to Contribute ?

-We welcome all forms of contributions,they are highly encouraged:
+We welcome all forms of contributions:

-* Submitting Pull Requests (Enhancing code, Improving or adding documentation)
 * Reporting Issues or suggesting improvements
+* Improving or adding documentation
+* Enhancing code

 In all cases, ensure you are working with the latest version of the project.